LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

               options.ConsumerSecret = "";
           });
       ```

+      * In production, you will need to change these Uris to match the domain / Uri where the [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) server and [Asp.NET 5 WebAPI](https://dotnet.microsoft.com/apps/aspnet/apis) are hosted.

   * **Twitch**
     * Login to the [Twitch Developer Portal](https://dev.twitch.tv/) and create a new application.
 Specify the category of the application as `Website integration`, and add in the appropriate `OAuth Redirect URIs` (e.g. for development, http://localhost:5000/signin-twitch or https://localhost:5001/signin-twitch).
 Make note of the `Client Id` and `Client Secret` - you will need these in the next step.